 The objects of Wild Ewe, as set out in our constitution, are

 to promote the public understanding and appreciation of natural heritage by facilitating nature safaris and outdoor learning opportunities

 to support the advancement of the public by providing opportunities to engage in the study, practice and teaching of nature and the outdoor environment and community learning

 to advance mental health through the delivery of nature connection activities

 to advance environmental protection and improvement through conservation activities and projects

 to advance such similar purposes, promote, establish, operate and/or support others in and develop any other projects, initiatives or activities for the benefit of the community as the directors may consider appropriate

 Our income comes from charging for the safaris that we run, and we try to have something for everyone.
-Our nature watches are generally an hour long and are suitable for those with restricted mobility, with short, easy walking on flat, tarred paths.
-Our nature safari walks range from an hour to a day, from an easy walk to a tough hike across the moorland.
-If there's nothing on our schedule that suits you, we can set up a bespoke safari just for you.
+Some of our safaris are on flat, easy paths and involve hardly any walking, others involve a day-long hike on rough paths.
+We cater for the complete beginner as well as the more experienced wildlife watcher.
+If there's nothing on our 'standard' list of safaris that suits you, we can set up a bespoke safari just for you.

 We want our guests to discover as much as possible about our wonderful natural environment around Loch Ewe.
 So you'll learn about our local geology, plants, insects, amphibians, fish, birds and mammals, and some folklore and history, as well as how to improve your wildlife spotting skills.
 We have lots of iconic species in the area - red squirrels, otters, pine martens, red deer, eagles - and if you're really lucky you might see one, but there are no guarantees; the pleasure is in the looking, and anything else is a bonus.
 Wildlife is wild and doesn't turn up to order!